Why is Vanilla so Expensive?

-If we start at the beginning, vanilla is a flower that grows on a vine and with the right support and climate it can scale the tallest trees.
+If we start at the beginning, vanilla is a flower that grows on a vine.
+With the right support climate, it can scale the tallest trees.
 Originally vanilla was grown solely in Mexico, home of the native Melipona bee that pollenates the flower.
 Despite best efforts to encourage bee colonies to thrive in Europe to expand trade, Mexico continued to dominate the vanilla market.

 It was some 300 years later in the nineteenth century that a 12-year-old slave working on a plantation in Réunion discovered a way to hand-pollinate the flowers.
 This was a global breakthrough for neighbouring countries such as Madagascar, that could use their fertile land to cultivate the vanilla crop.

-However, growing vanilla is a labour-intensive process.
+Growing vanilla is a labour-intensive process.
 When the crop flowers, pollination must take place within 24 hours.
 Therefore, vanilla crops are checked daily.
-Once the vanilla pods have been picked, there is a precise curing process to nurture the vanilla pods to ensure maximum flavour.
+Once the vanilla pods have been picked, there is a precise curing process to nurture the vanilla pods in order to achieve maximum flavour.
 This extensive and specialised process contributes to the high price of vanilla.